 Whether they are commercial or homemade, treats should be allowed in moderation, because they are rich in fats and calories to be delicious for your cat’s taste buds, but treats added up should be less than 10% of the daily food consumption of your kitty.

-Make sure, the cat treats are high protein and contain less to no vegetable carbs.back to menu ↑
+Make sure, the cat treats are high in protein and contain less to no vegetable carbs.back to menu ↑

 When purchasing commercial cat food it is important to read the label and verify if the product has been approved by The Association of American Feed Control Officials (AAFCO) and features the legal label “complete and balanced” acquired under the AAFCO guidelines regarding the safe nutrition for cats.